cinc-project/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 ### Pre-Restore Validation

-Before executing the actual restore command, it is recommended to use the --verify-restore-config flag.
-This flag performs a pre-check to ensure that all backup and restore-related configurations are correctly set.
+Run the restore command with the --verify-restore-config flag to perform a pre-check.
+This ensures all backup and restore-related configurations are set correctly before execution.
-Running this verification helps identify potential issues in advance, allowing users to resolve them before initiating the restore process.
-If these issues are only discovered during the restore operation, they can be harder to diagnose, as errors appear only in logs after the restore attempt fails.
+Running the verification identifies potential issues early, enabling you to resolve them before starting the restore process.
+Discovering these issues during the restore operation makes them harder to diagnose, as errors only appear in logs after the restore attempt fails.
-Using this flag proactively minimizes the risk of restore failures and ensures a smoother, more efficient, and reliable restore process.
+This flag proactively minimizes the risk of restore failures and ensures a smoother, more efficient, and reliable restore process.

 To perform the pre-check, execute the following command from the bastion host: